bioexcel/qmmm_bpg/running_cp2k/cp2k_output.rst

 Wavefunction restarts are  used when restarting a calculation in order to act as a guide for the first SCF step to speed up the calculation.
 In this case the project name should be consistent and the SCF_GUESS should be set to 'restart'.
-In this case care should be taken that the wavefunction is a suitable guess for the SCF calculation otherwise it may not converge.
+Care should be taken that the wavefunction is a suitable guess for the SCF calculation otherwise it may not converge.

 -----------------------------------
 Output from a Geometry optimatision